-Having been raised within the Protestant work ethic, I arrive prepared.
+Having been raised by those steeped in the Protestant work ethic, I arrive prepared.
 Every note that I am able to execute is ready.
 Every rhythm is analyzed and set.
 Every pitch is carefully placed.
-All of this I do, to the best of my given ability, with the fear of God and all its accompanying corellaries: fear of the conductor’s glare; fear of the other musicians’ sniping; fear of error, exposed.
+All of this I do, to the best of my given ability, with the fear of God and all its accompaniments: fear of the conductor’s glare; fear of the other musicians’ sniping; fear of error, exposed.

 And, so it is with this emotion carrying me that I anticipate the second rehearsal.
 Usually scheduled 48 hours from the first, in order to allow a period for reflection, review, and a conceptual gelling, it is the session I most enjoy.
 Perhaps others from among the collective agree with me; this is the phase during which we really revel in our mutual relationship with the music.

 We still have time on our side.
 Time, the essential element in our art form, without which we could not organize any live musical expression, permits us two and a half solid hours to immerse ourselves totally.
 We, in effect, are making music for our own, mutual satisfaction.
 We are realizing our truest purpose.

 The dress rehearsal is for buffing and polishing.
 It’s for refining our offering, to the nth possible degree, in preparation for our audience.
 I have, on many occasions, “peaked” at dress rehearsal; my performance is “ready” ahead of the show date.